coder6209/project-0003/README.md

 # project-0003
-a Notion like clone with "some" customized UI preferences.
+a note taking app with "some" customized UI preferences.